alexdelfranco/astronomy-guide/AstronomyGuide/Exploring-the-Sky/Categorizing-the-Sky/The-Magnitude-System.md

 ## Questions

 - Why do we care about the magnitude system?
-- When would we use apparent and absolute magnitudes?
+- When would we use apparent magnitudes?

 ## Takeaways